-Consumption of SB/SBR latexes is forecast to grow at about 1% per year from 2017 to 2022, in part because of the following:
+Consumption of SB/SBR latexes is forecast to grow at about 1% per year from 2020 to 2025, in part because of the following:

-- The impact of digitalization on paper production and movement to carpet flooring alternatives
+- The impact of digitalization on paper production and movement to carpet flooring alternatives.

-- Coated paper mill closures and general reduction(s) in production
+- Coated paper mill closures and general reductions in production.

 In paper coatings applications, SB latex has better properties than other materials, especially for wet applications such as paper drink carriers.
-But in other applications SB latex has competition from butyl acrylate–based systems, and also from the increasing starch content in more conventional paper grades.
-Bio-based latex has shown only small penetration so far, and is not expected to have a significant impact.
+But in other applications, SB latex has competition from butyl acrylate–based systems, and also from the increasing starch content in more conventional paper grades.
+Biobased latex has shown only small penetration so far, and is not expected to have a significant impact.

 The largest application for SB latex is paper coatings.
 Carboxylated SB latex is the dominant synthetic pigment binder for coated papers.
 SB latex–based coating systems offer high coating speed, and enhanced pigment binding power that results in smoothness, higher gloss level, brightness, opacity, and water resistance at lower cost than the alternatives.
 A majority of SB latex binders are used on coated printing papers such as magazines, annual reports, label stock, advertising flyers, and catalogs.
 The remainder is used for coating paperboard products (commercially produced coated paperboard) such as folding cartons for food packaging uses.
 SB latex improves brightness uniformity as well as print performance.
-In addition, it optimizes glueability, stiffness, and scoring, and enhances ink and varnish performance.
+In addition, it optimizes glueability, stiffness, and scoring, and enhances ink and varnish performance

 SB latexes are also used in paper saturation for the production of specialty papers and board to obtain resistance to grease or petroleum, or to improve strength at high temperatures.
 Saturated specialty papers and board are used for book covers, gaskets, containers, masking tape, and various sandpapers.

 The second major outlet for SB latex is in backcoatings for tufted carpets.
 Latex backcoatings hold the tufts in place, anchoring the pile fibers, providing improved stability and resistance to fraying or tuft loss at the cut edges of the carpets.
 The latex functions as the laminating adhesive for a secondary backing (primarily polypropylene), but it can also function as the actual backing on some carpets (so-called unitary back carpets).
 The styrene content in SB latexes varies depending on the physical features desired in the final product.
-Over 90% of carpets produced in the United States are tufted, and most of the carpet industry is concentrated in the southeastern states, primarily in Georgia.
-Accordingly, several SB latex plants are located in that region.
-In Western Europe, Belgium is the center of the carpet industry, followed by the Netherlands.